 This healthy and hearty lentil soup hails from Greece - a wonderful combination of flavour and textures quite like any other.
-Greece has some of the most delicious ingredients in the World and the healthy Mediterranean diet is in full display with this wonderful soup, using an ingredient loved around the Mediterranean and Middle East - Tarhana/Trahana - τραχανάς.
+Greece has some of the most delicious ingredients in the World and the healthy Mediterranean diet is in full display with this wonderful soup, using an ingredient loved around Turkey, The Mediterranean and Middle East - Tarhana/Trahana - τραχανάς.

 What is Tarhana / τραχανάς?